 In Byblos, the sea has a constant presence, with the whole city centered around the seafront.
 Rent a bike from one of the city’s many bike shops and cycle along the coastal road to the nearby fishing town Amchit.
 Take some drinks down to the rocky beach and enjoy the view before your journey back.
-After unwinding in Byblos’ charming port area in one of the many restaurants that offers the typical seafood lunch, rent a boat from the owner of fish restaurant La Pirogue (03 535223, 70 077407) and see the city from the sea.
-For only 37,500 LBP enjoy their lunch of fish or grills, followed by a free boat tour.
+After unwinding in Byblos’ charming port area in one of the many restaurants that offers the typical seafood lunch, rent a boat from the owner of fish restaurant La Pirogue (+961 3 535 223) and see the city from the sea.
+There, you can enjoy their lunch of fish or grills, followed by a free boat tour.

 5 – Nature escape nearby

 Make a weekend of your Byblos escape.
 After exploring the city, head out into the surrounding nature, which is among some of the country’s most picturesque.
 Bentael Nature Reserve is located in the hills above Byblos, only 8 km away.
 It’s the region’s first protected area developed by local villagers in the 80s.
 The reserve village is situated among a forest of oak and pine trees and is rich in cultural heritage, with many villagers involved in art, philosophy and artisanal products.